Attorney Fees in Washington Workers Compensation Cases

 Can I Afford an Attorney?
 What are Lawyer Fees Going to Cost Me?

 Contingent legal fees mean that you do not have to pay attorney fees up front.
 It also means that if you don’t win your case, you don’t pay any attorney fees at all.
 If you win your case then you pay a percentage of the recovery.
+With a contingent fee, you can afford a good lawyer.

 L&I attorney fees at our law firm and most workers compensation firms are based on a contingent fee agreement.
 Lawyers offer to handle an L&I claim on a contingent basis when they believe in the case and the client.
 At the Sharpe Law Firm, we only take cases for clients we believe in.
 We offer contingent legal fees.